hainguyenhuy2002/CancerDrugTolerance/README.md

-# common pattern of World Model in Genomic
+# Common pattern of World Model in Genomic
 For models that predict drug response, the shared idea is:

 > **Starting state + intervention + context → predicted new state**